 » »

-Inside DUCATI - Factory Tour in Bologna.
-Ferrari, Lamborghini, Ducati, Maserati, Pagani (with the opportunity to visit the factories) Engine pre-assembly
+DUCATI from the inside - a tour of the Bologna plant.
+Ferrari, Lamborghini, Ducati, Maserati, Pagani (with the opportunity to visit factories) Engine pre-assembly

 01.08.2020